pbatard/UEFI-Shell/README.md

 ## Usage

-These images are provided in the form of a bootable ISO, in order to make them easy to use with boot media creators such as [Rufus](https://rufus.ie).
+These images are mostly provided in the form of a bootable ISO, in order to make them easy to use with boot media creators such as [Rufus](https://rufus.ie).

 However, these can also readily used by:
 - Partitioning and formatting a media, such as a USB Flash drive, using a FAT